 CertificationView course modules

-This course will first teach you how to use 'used to + infinitive' to describe past actions which are no longer true such as 'I used to play tennis every week'.
-You will then study how to use 'would + infinitive' and 'would rather (not) + infinitive'.
-Next, the course will teach you vocabulary and phrases related to the family such as 'a nuclear family', a 'well-to-do family', and ' dysfunctional family'.
+This course teaches you how to combine 'used to’ with infinitive verbs to describe past actions that have ended, for example: 'I used to play tennis every week'.
+We then show you how to use 'would + infinitive' and 'would rather (not) + infinitive'.
+The course explores vocabulary and phrases related to the family, including 'a nuclear family', a 'well-to-do family' and 'dysfunctional family'.

-- Justify why we change from the past simple to the past perfect when using narratives.
+- Justify why we change from the past simple to the past perfect tense when telling stories

-- Relate how the past continuous and the past simple are used when telling stories.
+- Discuss how the past continuous and past simple tense are used in narratives

-- Trace the difference between the past perfect and the past perfect continuous.
+- Compare the past perfect and the past perfect continuous tense

-- Review the use of collocations connected to families.
+- Outline the use of collocations connected to families

-- State the most appropriate phrasal verb within a given context.
+- Identify the most appropriate phrasal verb within a given context

-- Describe the meaning and correct usage of idioms.
+- Describe the meaning and correct usage of useful idioms

-- Outline in which cases it is possible to use 'would rather (not) + infinitive with to.'
+- Explain in which cases it is possible to use 'would rather (not) + infinitive’ with ‘to'

-- Analyse the correct usage of 'I wish' and 'If only' to express regret.
+- Use 'I wish' and 'If only' to express regret

 Ideal for sharing with potential employers - include it in your CV, professional social media profiles and job applications